 We have resources for educators, gardeners, and producers.
-Stay connected through our monthly Education and Outreach eNewsletter, sign-up to receive updates on events and programs, borrow the only stream table available in New Hampshire, the Soil Tunnel, Gardening Tools or one of our Science Education Kits through our loan programs.
+Stay connected through our monthly Education and Outreach eNewsletter, sign-up to receive updates on events and programs, borrow the only stream table available in New Hampshire, the Soil Tunnel or small Gardening Tools through our loan programs.
 Find a local farm and connect to partners that provide financial and technical assistance for growers.

 Education & Outreach